EdApp is now SC Training. Learn more

 7. Bystander Intervention

-DEI topics are often more about prevention rather than cures.
+Diversity and inclusion topics are often more about prevention rather than cures.
 It’s much better to create a workplace that doesn’t tolerate an inch of discrimination.
 Regardless, it’s still important to know what to do when inappropriate behavior happens, even when you’re not directly involved.

 8. Generational Diversity